'Orange Is the New Black' Season 7: TV Review

 Jenji Kohan wraps up her Netflix prison dramedy with the most focused, funny, emotional and indignant season in years.

-Maybe it's the steady avalanche of big and buzzy Netflix programming that can leave even the biggest and buzziest of shows lost in a screener drift or maybe it's just a run of ambitious-but-mixed recent seasons, but the legacy of Orange Is the New Black has become more muddied than it should be.
+Maybe it's the steady avalanche of big and buzzy Netflix programming that can leave even the biggest and buzziest of shows lost in a screener drift, or maybe it's just a run of ambitious-but-mixed recent seasons, but the legacy of Orange Is the New Black has become more muddied than it should be.
 Emmy nominee for both outstanding drama and comedy series and petri dish for an all-time great ensemble cast, Orange sometimes doesn't get the credit it's due as possibly Netflix's signature prestige show.

 When done right, final seasons can be major legacy boosters and Jenji Kohan and the Orange Is the New Black team have delivered a final season done right.
 This closing run of 13 episodes is the most focused season in years, a steady reminder of how smartly political, energetically funny and devastatingly dramatic this show could be.
 The season won't premiere until July 26 and it won't be an Emmy contender until 2020, but this closing run could fill the entire supporting actress field twice over.